We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Additionally, oats provide several impressive health benefits:

-- Heart disease: Oats can help improve risk factors for heart disease, such as lowering "bad" LDL-cholesterol and raising "good" HDL-cholesterol (30).
+- Heart health.
+Oats can help improve risk factors for heart disease by lowering LDL (bad) cholesterol and raising HDL (good) cholesterol (

-- Weight loss: Oats and oatmeal can aid in weight loss by helping to control appetite and increase fullness (31, 32, 33).
+- Weight loss.
+Oats and oatmeal can aid weight loss by helping control appetite and increase fullness (

-- Diabetes: Oats can help improve blood sugar control, blood fat levels and insulin sensitivity for people with type 2 diabetes (34).
+- Diabetes control.
+Oats can help improve blood sugar control, blood fat levels, and insulin sensitivity in people with type 2 diabetes (

 Oats are a good source of many nutrients that are lacking in a gluten-free diet.
-They can also add variety and provide health benefits.
+They can also add variety and provide several health benefits.

 Oats are used in many gluten-free products, and oat flour is popular in gluten-free baking.
 Oatmeal is also a breakfast favorite for many people.

-However, it’s important to buy only oats and oat products that are labeled or certified as gluten-free.
-This ensures the oats are pure and uncontaminated.
+While there are many benefits to including oats in your gluten-free diet, it’s important to buy only products that are labeled or certified as gluten-free.
+This ensures that the oats are pure and uncontaminated.

-In the US and Europe, products with this label are required to have less than 20 ppm (mg/kg) of gluten, an amount so low that it is generally considered to be safe (20).
+In the United States and Europe, products certified gluten-free are required to have fewer than 20 ppm of gluten, an amount so low that foods with less than this amount are generally considered safe (20).

 These days, it’s easy to buy pure oats in many grocery stores and online.